awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-create-in-lambda-console.md

 Type a name for your function\.
 **Role**
 Choose **Create new role from template\(s\)**\.
-Choosing this value will get your started quickly\.
+Choosing this value will get you started quickly\.
 Or you can choose **Choose an existing role** or **Create a custom role**\.
 If you choose one of these, follow the prompts to complete the information for this section\.
 **Role name**
 Type a name for the role\.
 **Policy templates**